 FREE Things to Do in Las Vegas with Kids

 Free is always good.
 These free things for kids to do in Las Vegas will keep your family entertained without breaking the bank.
 This helps leave room to splurge on some of the uniquely Vegas shows and activities further on in this list.
 Truth be told, not all of these items are worth going out of your way for.
 Keep them in mind though if you happen to be nearby.

-The Children’s Park at Town Square features a Pop Jet fountain splash pad, a hedge maze, a tree house and a bakery playhouse, among other attractions for kids.
+The Children’s Park at Town Square features a Pop Jet fountain splash pad, a hedge maze, a treehouse, and a bakery playhouse, among other attractions for kids.
 It’s certainly for young kids though, so if your children are past the playground stage, give it a miss.

 These iconic fountains are choreographed to music and lights.
 Depending on the day of the week and the time of day, the Bellagio Fountains run every 15 or 30 minutes.
 They are reported to have cost $40 million to build and contain 22 million gallons of water.

-A unique shopping mall in Downtown Las Vegas made from shipping containers, featuring boutique shopping and dining, at the center of which is the Treehouse Playground for kids, including a 33 ft. slide and NEOS play system.
+This is a unique shopping mall in Downtown Las Vegas made from shipping containers, featuring boutique shopping and dining, at the center of which is the Treehouse Playground for kids, including a 33 ft. slide and NEOS play system.
 It’s definitely fun for the whole family, with something for everyone.

 Looking for an opportunity to show your kids all your favorite games growing up?
-The Pinball Hall of Fame is a free museum dedicated to vintage pinball machines and has the world’s largest collection of pinball machines on display.
-It’s located on Tropicana near the former site of the now defunct Liberace Museum.
+The Pinball Hall of Fame is a free museum dedicated to vintage pinball machines.
+It has the world’s largest collection of pinball machines on display.
+It’s located on Tropicana near the former site of the now-defunct Liberace Museum.

 The Lake of Dreams show is a dramatic special effects show on water created by over four thousand lights, stunning holographics and puppetry.
 Nightly shows every half hour starting at dusk and ending at 12:30 a.m.
 (Note that some say the best vantage points for the show are in the dining outlets, which may require you to make a purchase.)